Nickssingh/Hyperparameter-Tuning-XGBoost/README.md

 Finally, we developed a new model with new parameter values.
 Calculated its logloss and the number of rounds required to reach the lowest logloss value.

 We needed 27 iterations to achieve the best result and the improvement was marginal; the logloss value of the model with default values was 0.424 and after tuning, we achieved 0.417.
-Though the improvement was marginal, we were able to understand hyperparameter tuning process.
+Though the improvement was small, we were able to understand hyperparameter tuning process.

 we have used only a few combination of parameters.
 We could have further improved the impact of tuning; however, doing so would be computationally more expensive.
 More combination of parameters and wider ranges of values for each of those paramaters would have to be tested.